 Eleonore Denig has been living and working in Nashville for 20 years as a violinist, string arranger and contractor.
-Her clients span a wide range of genres and include artists such as Paris Paloma, Mickey Guyton, Shelby Lynne, Mavis Staples, Gillian Welch & Dave Rawlings, Larkin Poe and Caitlyn Smith.
+Her clients span a wide range of genres and include artists such as Paris Paloma, Mickey Guyton, Aaron Rowe, Shelby Lynne, Mavis Staples, Gillian Welch & Dave Rawlings, Larkin Poe and Caitlyn Smith.
 In 2019, she started recording in her home studio and now regularly plays on and engineers projects for clients remotely while still enjoying visits to recording studios in Nashville such as Oceanway, Sputnik Sound, The Smoakstack and The Sound Emporium.
+Eleonore was nominated for ACM Specialty Instrument Player of the Year in 2026.

-Recent performances include Sigur Ros at The Ryman Auditorium, Shaboozey and Eric Church at the CMA Awards, Tyler Childers at Radio City Music Hall, Red Rocks and Bonnaroo Music Festival, Ruston Kelly at Ascend Amphitheater, Margo Price and Jenny Lewis, respectively, at The Ryman Auditorium and Rock & Roll Hall of Fame inductees, The Who, at Bridgestone Arena.
+For the past year, Eleonore served as the string contractor, string section leader and in-house string arranger for Eric Church’s Free The Machine Tour, spanning 49 tour dates across North America.
+Other recent performances include Sigur Ros at The Ryman Auditorium, Reba McEntire with Brandy Clark and Lukas Nelson at the 2026 Grammy Awards, Shaboozey at the CMA Awards, Tyler Childers at Radio City Music Hall, Red Rocks and Bonnaroo Music Festival, Ruston Kelly at Ascend Amphitheater, Margo Price and Jenny Lewis, respectively, at The Ryman Auditorium and Rock & Roll Hall of Fame inductees, The Who, at Bridgestone Arena.

 In addition to recording and performing, Eleonore believes strongly in setting up future music generations for success and creating equitable spaces for those who have been underrepresented and underserved, especially in the string world.
-She has been a mentor for The Recording Academy’s Grammy U for the past five years and supports the W.O.
-Smith School in Nashville through volunteering and fundraising efforts.
+She has been a mentor for The Recording Academy’s Grammy U for the past six years.
 As a graduate of Leadership Music in 2023, Eleonore hopes to continue fostering a greater sense of urgency for solving industry shortcomings and celebrating the rich diversity that makes our music community so special.
-In 2024, she was elected to serve as a Chapter Governor for the Nashville branch of the Recording Academy and serves on the Education and Advocacy committees.
+In 2024, she was elected to serve as a Chapter Governor for the Nashville branch of the Recording Academy and serves on the Advocacy committee.

 For studio rates, bookings or general inquiries, please visit the Contact page.